 The Seneca Scene is the podcast for the Herald.
 The podcast was launched in May 2018 and is recorded each week on the campus of Hobart and William Smith Colleges.
 It includes the latest campus news and an extended interview with a member of the campus community – faculty, staff or student.

 The first episode was released on Friday, May 11 and we will be updating this page with each episode.
 You can listen online or subscribe on iTunes or Spotify to stay up to date with the news of Hobart and William Smith Colleges.

-Beginning Wednesday, May 29, The Seneca Scene will begin its first summer miniseries focusing on Tommy the Traveler and the Hobart and William Smith Colleges campus during a time of great change from 1968-1972.
+Beginning Wednesday, May 29, The Seneca Scene began its first summer miniseries focusing on Tommy the Traveler and the Hobart and William Smith Colleges campus during a time of great change from 1968-1972.
 It is a ten-episode series that will be running until Wednesday, July 10.
 You can find all of the episodes for the miniseries here.

 Some our most recent podcasts can be found below:

 - Abbe Center, Hillel, and Community with Julianne Miller

 - Orientation with Sophie Ritter ’20 and Steven D’Alterio ’21

 - Reair-Year in Review with Alex Kerai ’19

 - Reair: Zahra Arabzada ’19 on Activism and Triumph from Geneva to Afghanistan

 - Pre-Orientation Adventure Program with Anna Moreau ’20 and Zane Piedmonte-Lang ’21